4-dimensional symplectic contractions: Local symplectic contractions in dimension .

-\begin{proof} Firstly, by the Kawamata non-vanishing, the linear and numerical equivalence over $Y$ are the same hence $\Pic(X/Y)$ is a lattice.
-By the Kawamata-Shokurov base point free theorem every nef divisor on $X$ is also semiample.
-On the other hand, the rationality theorem asserts that $\Nef(X/Y)$) is locally rational polyhedral.
-Next we claim that $X$ satisfies second property of definition \ref{defMDS}: for this take a movable divisor and assume that it is not nef.
-Look for extremal rays which have negative intersection with it.
-They have to be associated to small contractions because they have to be in the base point locus of the divisor.
-By the theorem \ref{WW} these are contractions of a $\proj ^2$ which can be flopped (Mukai flop) so that the result remains smooth.
-The process has to finish by the result on the termination of flops (relative to the chosen movable divisor) by \cite{Matsuki}.
-Therefore, after a finite number of flops, the strict transform of the movable divisor in question becomes a nef divisor, which is semiample (by the base point free theorem). \end{proof}
+Next we claim that $X$ satisfies the second property of definition \ref{defMDS}.
+To achieve this, first we prove that for any $\pi_i: X_i\ra Y$ which is a small $\Q$-factorial modification of $X$, there exists a finite number of Mukai flops $X-\ra\cdots-\ra X_i$ which modifies $X$ to $X_i$.
+For this, we take $D_i$ which ample on $X_i$ and its strict transform is a movable divisor on $X$.
+We may assume that $X$ is not isomorphic (over $Y$) to $X_i$ hence $D_i$ is not nef.
+We look for extremal rays which have negative intersection with it.
+They have to be associated with small contractions because they have to be in the base point locus of the divisor.
+By theorem \ref{WW} these are contractions of a $\proj ^2$ which can be flopped (via a Mukai flop) so that the result remains smooth.
+The process has to finish by the "termination of flops" (relative to the chosen movable divisor), which is the main result in \cite{Matsuki}.
+Therefore, after a finite number of flops, over a variety $X_i'$ the strict transform of $D_i$ becomes a nef divisor, which is semiample (by the basepoint-free Theorem 3.24 in \cite{KollarMori}).
+The induced regular morphism is in fact an isomorphism because it induces an isomorphism $N^1(X_i'/Y)=N^1(X_i/Y)$.

+It remains to prove that the subdivision of ${\Mov}(X/Y)$ into the nef subcones of different SQM's is finite.
+The argument is the same as in the proof of the main theorem of \cite{KawamataMatsuki}, pp.~596---597, where we refer the reader for details.
+Namely, we choose an effective $\bQ$ divisor $\Delta$ such that $-\Delta$ is $\pi$-ample and the pair $(X,\Delta)$ is Kawamata log-terminal, or klt.
+In fact the pair $(X_i,\Delta_i)$ is klt for any small $\bQ$-factorial modification of $X$, $\pi_i: X_i\ra Y$ with $\Delta_i$ the strict transform of $\Delta$.
+By Kawamata rationality theorem, see \cite[Thm.~4-1-1]{KawamataMatsudaMatsuki} or \cite[Thm.~3.5]{KollarMori}, the nef threshold for any ample divisor on $X_i$ has a bounded denominator which is impossible if the number of Mori chambers in $\Mov(X/Y)$ is infinite. \end{proof}